go-modules-by-example/index/010_tools/README.md

 ### Walkthrough

-First, ceate ourselves an example module.
+First, ceate an example module.
 This example will require [`stringer`](https://godoc.org/golang.org/x/tools/cmd/stringer) to help with code generation.

 ```
 {{PrintBlock "setup" -}}
 ```

-We set `GOBIN` (see [`go help environment`](https://golang.org/cmd/go/#hdr-Environment_variables)) to define where we want our tool dependencies to be installed:
+Set `GOBIN` (see [`go help environment`](https://golang.org/cmd/go/#hdr-Environment_variables)) to define where tool dependencies will be installed:

 ```
 {{PrintBlock "set bin target" -}}
 ```

-We add `stringer` as a dependency by importing the package in a build constraint ignored file.
+Add `stringer` as a dependency by importing the package in a build constraint ignored file.
 This file will never be compiled (nor will not compile, because we are importing a `main` package); it is used simply to record the dependency.
-The file name and the build constraint are not particularly important, but we go with `tools` for the sake of
+The file and the build constraint names are not particularly important, but we choose `tools` for the sake of
 consistency: